jacoxnet/wsolver/README.md

 `WordleWord`*holds the smaller 5-word Wordle dictionary, which I downloaded from the Wordle website on February 22, 2022.*

-The app was originally written using SQLITE3 database but has been upgraded to support POSTGRESQL and migration to the `heroku` service.
+The app was originally written using SQLITE3 database but has been updated to support POSTGRESQL and migration to the `heroku` service.
 (See `wordle-solver-cox.herokuapp.com`).
+The databases were populated with words using the django shell command and the code in the `uploads.py` module.

 ### Session